Riverlance/objecthandler/README.md

 * Working with Release x64, Release x86, Debug x64, Debug x86
 * Debug opens a console window with util informations for debugging, including meshes/triangles/vertices count, action logs, and so on
 * Code working with warning level 4
+* Ready to go project: 1.
+Clone/Download this repository, 2.
+Compile with VS14 (2015), 3.
+Run

 ---